Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 8

 enclosed with my last letter.
 Mrs

-Buckley's address is Mrs P. Buckley,
+Buckley's address is Mrs P. Buckley.

-Digwell Place, Welwyn, Herts England
+Digswell Place, Welwyn, Herts.
+England

 & Mrs Milne's is Villa Pallache"